extract¶

 Outputs¶

-# Single input → pocket.pdb by default
+# Single input → model.pdb by default

 # One -o path with multiple inputs → single multi-MODEL PDB